Jiansorge/image-gallery/README.md

 - If more time was available, I would have made the site more accessible.
 I added alt tags to images, but I did not test screen reader functionality.
 Furthermore, I don't forsee a full-screen function benefitting a screen reader use-case at this time.

 - The code appears to be maintainable, reusable and have a decent design.
-The full-screen image function could likely be optimized for legibility and verbosity.
+One potential future issue is to provide the 'viewFullscreen()' function a more robust check for the captured img click event.
+Specifically, the current method checks if the clicked element's first class is "image-gallery".
+There is a better way to do this to protect for future classes on these img components.
+The full-screen image functions could also likely be optimized for legibility and verbosity.

 - If there was an API that provided new image data, I would implement an infinite scroll feature as a bonus.